google/zetasql/docs/protocol-buffers.md

   </tbody>
 </table>

-### Default values and `NULL`s  {: #default_values_and_nulls}
+### Default values and `NULL`s
+<a id="default_values_and_nulls"></a>

 Protocol buffer messages themselves don't have a default value; only the non-repeated fields contained inside a protocol buffer have defaults.
-When the result of a query returns a full protocol buffer value, it's returned as a `blob` (a data structure that is used to store large binary data).
+When the result of a query returns a full protocol buffer value, it's returned as a `blob` (a data structure that's used to store large binary data).
 The result preserves all fields in the protocol buffer as they were stored, including unset fields.
 This means that you can run a query that returns a protocol buffer, and then extract fields or check field presence in your client code with normal protocol buffer default behavior.

-However, `NULL` values are never returned when accessing non-repeated leaf fields contained in a `PROTO` from within a SQL statement, unless a containing parent message is `NULL`.
+`NULL` values aren't typically returned when accessing non-repeated leaf fields contained in a `PROTO` from within a SQL statement.
+However, `NULL` values can result in some cases, for example if a containing parent message is `NULL`.

 This behavior is consistent with the standards for handling protocol buffers messages.
 If the field value isn't explicitly set on a non-repeated leaf field, the `PROTO` default value for the field is returned.
 A change to the default value for a `PROTO` field affects all future reads of that field using the new `PROTO` definition for records where the value is unset.

 For example, consider the following protocol buffer: